 3. Cable Exercises Allow For Increased Functionality

 Not every movement you perform in real life will be seated or lying down like many free weight exercises.
-Functionality has to do with training in a way that may translate to real life activities.
-Any exercise you can do standing vs sitting or laying down will add more functionality.
+Functionality has to do with training in a way that may translate to real-life activities.
+Any exercise you can do standing vs sitting or lying down will add more functionality.

 But, what would happen if you tried to do the same thing with dumbbells?
 You would have to lie down.